just-ai/jaicf-kotlin/channels/jaicp/README.md

     }
 }
 ```
-## ChatWidgetChannel

-ChatWidgetChannel can be used to insert a widget onto your page and process incoming messages from it.

-> Guides how to create a widget and embed it into your website will soon be public

 ## ChatApiChannel

 ChatApiChannel can be used to process simple POST and GET requests with queries.

-> Guides how to create a chatapi and requests examples will soon be public
+The only reaction this channel can process is `reactions.say`.